OpenConext/OpenConext-pdp/README.md

 When developing, it's convenient to just execute the applications main-method, which is in [PdpApplication](src/main/java/pdp/PdpApplication).

+# Local database content

+We don't provide flyway migrations to load initial policies.
+You need to work with the GUI to define and store them.
+However to test locally against a database with policies you can load the same policies used in testing with the following command

+`mysql -u root pdp-server < ./src/test/resources/sql/policies.sql`

 # Testing

 There is an integration test for PdpApplication that tests the various decisions against a running Spring app.